Prateik Babbar & Sanya Sagar's Wedding Pictures Are Out & They Look Heavenly! View Here

 The Wedding Rituals

-Prateik Babbar and Sanya Sagar are seen taking part in the wedding rituals and religiously followed every tradition on their most important day.
+Prateik Babbar and Sanya Sagar are seen taking part in the wedding rituals and religiously following every tradition on their most important day.

 The Handsome Groom